Cardiology Research, ISSN 1923-2829 print, 1923-2837 online, Open Access

 Figure 2.

-Figure 2.
-Pooled atrial fibrillation recurrence rate (95% CI) after ablation between the three heart failure categories.
-CI: confidence interval; AF: atrial fibrillation; HFrEF: heart failure with reduced ejection fraction; HFmrEF: heart with mildly reduced ejection fraction; HFpEF: heart failure with preserved ejection fraction.
+↓ Figure 3.
+Pooled hazard ratio (95% CI) of all-cause mortality and heart failure hospitalization after ablation or other rhythm control compared to other conservative management between the heart failure categories.
+CI: confidence interval; HFrEF: heart failure with reduced ejection fraction; HFmrEF: heart with mildly reduced ejection fraction; HFpEF: heart failure with preserved ejection fraction.

 Figure 3.

-Figure 3.
-Pooled hazard ratio (95% CI) of all-cause mortality and heart failure hospitalization after ablation or other rhythm control compared to other conservative management between the heart failure categories.
+↓ Figure 4.
+Funnel plot (a) and contour-enhanced funnel plot (b) of atrial fibrillation recurrence post-ablation studies included in meta-analysis.
+Egger’s test P value = 0.4175.
 CI: confidence interval; HFrEF: heart failure with reduced ejection fraction; HFmrEF: heart with mildly reduced ejection fraction; HFpEF: heart failure with preserved ejection fraction.

 Figure 4.